tscnlab/NakadeEtAl_JOptSocAmA_2025/README.md

 python3 plotting.py
 ```

-By default, the code writes output to a new folder `Visual_Field_PCA`.
+By default, the code writes output to the folder `Visual_Field_PCA`.
 For the sake of reproducibility, all of our output files will be made available online in due course,
 with access instructions added to this README.